 Training

-All persons employed by the District as a coach for any high school athletic activity or sport shall meet statutory training requirements. .
+All persons employed by the District as a coach for any interscholastic athletic activity or sport shall meet statutory training requirements.
+Training shall include how to recognize the symptoms of a concussion and how to seek proper medical treatment for a person suspected of having a concussion.

-In addition, at least one (1) person who has completed the required course shall be present at every high school athletic practice and competition.1
+In addition, at least one (1) person who has completed the required course shall be present at every interscholastic athletic practice and competition.1

 Prior to assuming their duties, nonfaculty coaches/coaching assistants shall successfully complete training provided by the District, which shall include, but not limited to, the following: